Higher-dimensional operators at finite-temperature affect gravitational-wave predictions: Acknowledgments

 \section{Acknowledgments}

 We generously thank Andreas Ekstedt, Lauri Niemi and Juuso {\"O}sterman for their contributions and insights at the early stages of this work.
-In addition, we thank Jaakko Annala, Oliver Gould, Joonas Hirvonen, Pablo Navarrete, Risto Paatelainen, Kari Rummukainen, Riikka Sepp{\"a} and Kaapo Sepp{\"a}nen for illuminating discussions.
-FB and PS were supported by the Swiss National Science Foundation (SNF) under grant PZ00P2-215997.
-PK was supported by the SNF under grant P500PT-217885.
-TT was supported by the European Union (ERC, CoCoS, 101142449).
+In addition, we thank Jaakko Annala, Oliver Gould, Joonas Hirvonen, Pablo Navarrete, Risto Paatelainen, Kari Rummukainen, Riikka Sepp{\"a}, Kaapo Sepp{\"a}nen, and Jorinde van de Vis for illuminating discussions.
+We also thank Cristina Puchades-Ibáñez for pointing out a typo in eq.~\eqref{eq:c6:soft:EFT} compared to the original version of the manuscript.
+FB and PS were supported by the Swiss National Science Foundation (SNSF) under grant \href{https://data.snf.ch/grants/grant/215997}{{\tt PZ00P2-215997}}.
+PK was supported by the SNF under grant \href{https://data.snf.ch/grants/grant/217885}{{\tt P500PT-217885}}.
+TT was supported by the European Union (ERC, CoCoS, 101142449). \\